CoverRight’s Mission and Editorial Guidelines.

 Strict Prior Authorization Rules

-Worst Medicare Advantage Plans: Medicare Advantage Authorization Request Volume
+Worst Medicare Advantage Plans: Medicare Advantage Authorization Request Volume (2024 Review)

-• Over 2 million prior authorization requests were fully or partially denied by Medicare Advantage insurers.
+• Over 3.4 million (7.4%) prior authorization requests were fully or partially denied by Medicare Advantage insurers.

-• The vast majority (82%) of appeals resulted in fully or partially overturning the initial prior authorization denial.
+• The vast majority (83.2%) of appeals resulted in fully or partially overturning the initial prior authorization denial.

-Worst Medicare Advantage Plans: Medicare Advantage Prior Authorization Denials
+Worst Medicare Advantage Plans: Medicare Advantage Prior Authorization Denials (2024 Review)

-How to avoid issues with prior authorization?
+How to avoid issues with prior authorization

 High Out of Pocket Expenses

 Another issue with Medicare Advantage plans is the potential for high out-of-pocket expenses and maximum out-of-pocket limits.
-While these plans often have lower premiums than having a Medicare Supplement (Medigap) plan, they can come with higher copays and coinsurances and some may have Maximum Out of Pocket (‘MOOP’) limits that can reach up to $8,850 for in-network services and $13,300 dollars for in- and out-of-network services (if the plan covers out of network providers).
+While these plans often have lower premiums than having a Medicare Supplement (Medigap) plan, they can come with higher copays and coinsurances and some may have Maximum Out of Pocket (‘MOOP’) limits that can reach up to $8,850 for in-network services and $13,300 for in- and out-of-network services (if the plan covers out of network providers).
 This can leave beneficiaries with unexpected and potentially unaffordable medical bills.

-How to avoid issues with out of pocket expenses?
+How to avoid issues with out of pocket expenses

 You should always check that you are comfortable with the out of pocket obligations in your plan before making a final decision.
-In particular, you should review the costs associated with the care that you intend to receive from the plan (for example: are you healthy and except to just see your doctors for annual check ups or do you have a chronic condition that requires more specialist visits and lab tests?).
+In particular, you should review the costs associated with the care that you intend to receive from the plan (for example: are you healthy and except just to see your doctors for annual check ups or do you have a chronic condition that requires more specialist visits and lab tests?).
 Speak to your licensed insurance agent about these items before you enroll.

 Plans with Questionable Provider Networks